Decoding L5-S1 Herniation: The Link Between Lower Back Pain, Sciatica, and Referred Abdominal Pain

 Key steps and advantages of DLDR®:

-5. Unmatched safety record: With over 2,000 procedures performed, Deuk Laser Disc Repair® has a record of zero-complications.
+Unmatched safety record: With over 2,000 procedures performed, Deuk Laser Disc Repair® has a record of 99.6% success rate with zero complications.

 Why DLDR is Superior to Spinal Fusion or Traditional Discectomy

-Traditional spinal fusion permanently locks two or more vertebrae together, transferring stress to adjacent discs, often leading to problems later.
-A traditional microdiscectomy is less destructive but still involves some removal of bone and carries a higher risk of re-herniation.
+Traditional spinal fusion permanently locks two or more vertebrae together, which can transfer stress to the adjacent discs and often lead to new problems over time.
+A traditional microdiscectomy is less destructive but still requires some bone removal and carries a higher risk of re‑herniation.

-Deuk Laser Disc Repair® achieves a superior outcome because it is focused only on healing the damaged disc and removing the pressure, without creating new problems:
+Deuk Laser Disc Repair® achieves superior outcomes by focusing solely on healing the damaged disc and relieving pressure without creating new issues:

-• Faster recovery: Patients are typically back to normal activities within days, not weeks or months.
+Faster recovery: Patients are typically able to return to normal activities within days rather than weeks or months.

-• Elimination of discogenic pain: By debriding the annular tear, the procedure directly eliminates the source of the deep discogenic pain.
+Elimination of discogenic pain: By precisely debriding the annular tear, the procedure directly targets and removes the source of deep discogenic pain.

-• Permanent solution: By removing the herniated material and repairing the tear, the procedure provides long-term relief, not just temporary symptom relief.
+Long‑term solution: By removing the herniated material and repairing the tear, the procedure is designed to provide lasting relief rather than temporary symptom control.

-Choosing Deuk Laser Disc Repair® means choosing the safest and most effective way to eliminate your lower back pain and sciatica and regain control of your life.
+Choosing Deuk Laser Disc Repair® means opting for one of the safest and most effective ways to eliminate lower back pain and sciatica and regain control of your life.

 Taking the Next Step Toward Permanent Pain Relief

-The symptoms of an L5-S1 herniation—from debilitating sciatica to confusing referred abdominal pain—can severely impact your physical and emotional well-being.
-While conservative treatments play a role in symptom management, they cannot offer a permanent fix for structural damage.
+The symptoms of an L5-S1 herniation from debilitating sciatica to confusing referred abdominal pain can severely affect both your physical and emotional well-being.
+While conservative treatments can help manage symptoms, they cannot permanently correct underlying structural damage.

-If you are suffering from chronic lower back pain and radicular symptoms that have lasted more than a few weeks, don't settle for temporary fixes or live in constant discomfort.
-The solution to your pain is available through the precision and safety of Deuk Laser Disc Repair®.
+If you are living with chronic lower back pain and radicular symptoms that have persisted for more than a few weeks, do not settle for temporary relief or ongoing discomfort.
+A lasting solution is available through the precision and safety of Deuk Laser Disc Repair®.

-Take the first step toward a pain-free life today, click on the banner and upload your MRI for a free review and consultation with Dr. Deukmedjian.
+Take the first step toward a pain-free life today: click the banner and upload your MRI for a free review and consultation with Dr. Deukmedjian.
+And take the first step to living a pain-free life again.

 Q: Can an L5-S1 herniation cause severe digestive problems like loss of bowel control?